 background preloader

-Transparent map comparison openstreetmap google yahoo
+Transparent map comparison openstreetmap google bing yahoo

 Données cartographiques ©2013 - Conditions d'utilisation Base Layer Google Streets Google MapMaker Google Aerial Google Physical Overlays OpenStreetMap Mapnik OSM Mapnik german style OSM Cycle Map ÖPNV Karte Mapquest OSM Hillshading Hiking Map ADFC Bicyclenetwork Map data © OpenStreetMap and contributors CC-BY-SA , NASA SRTM Permalink

 MapAction (mapaction) WikiProject Haiti/Press info - OpenStreetMap Press release from the OpenStreetMap Foundation • 24th January 2010 Haiti OpenStreetMap Press Release This is just a first draft for a page that informs members of the press as well as other media about the ongoing efforts in mapping haiti.
-Feel free to amend.
 About the project OpenStreetMap is a project aimed squarely at creating and providing free geographic data such as street maps to anyone who wants them.
 The project was started because most maps you think of as free actually have legal or technical restrictions on their use, holding back people from using them in creative, productive or unexpected ways.
 Further information can be found at wiki.openstreetmap.org/wiki/Press and the pages linked there.
 About crisis mapping Within the OpenStreetMap project a Humanitarian OpenStreetMap Team, called HOT, has formed.
 About the effort in Haiti After the earthquake near Port-au-Prince January 12th the OSM community started very soon to improve the maps for Haiti.
-Updates Talk "Crisis-Cartography"
+Updates Talk "Crisis-Cartography" 23.-31.1. timetable

 Related: